By Teresa Younger •

 I’ve had the freedom to wear my hair as I choose for decades.
 I have always found Black hair artistic and fascinating.
 Although my hairs has gone through many iterations, I’ve always returned to my natural hair.
 I like my hair, fashionable or not.
 My mom gave me the time to grow in self love and self acceptance.
 In recent years I’ve inserted myself into the controversy by locking my hair and wearing my crown in mainstream spaces.

 If you are still looking for a way to create space for yourself, don’t stop until you find it.
 If you have it, hold onto it.
 One way I show the world that I love myself is in my crown.
-As my locs grow they draw more attention.
-So, people, don’t touch my hair.
-But, I believe that answering questions about the locks that crown my head are a bridge that can change hearts and minds one at a time.
+As my locs grow, they draw more attention.
+So, people don’t touch my hair.
+However, I believe that answering questions about the locks that crown my head are a bridge that can change hearts and minds one at a time.
 Acceptance will always make the world a better place.
 How do you cope with hair controversy?
 Someone may need to hear your response.